 Nikki Elbaz: LinkedIn and Twitter.
 And yeah, if you sign up, then you’re on my email list and then you can just email me, and I check my emails.

 Joanna Wiebe: But you will be swiping whatever they send to you.
 You’ll be like, what’s the device?
 What’s the mechanism?
 Alright, that’s cool.
 Nikki, thank you.
 Ange, thank you and everybody for attending and asking your great questions as well.
 Thank you so much.
 Stay safe and we will see you for our next Tutorial Tuesdays, next week.
+And if you’d like to jump in and get deep knowledge on how to increase your email sales, then consider our 10x Email Training Program.
 Have a good one, y’all.